Global Perspectives

 • In a world of energy shocks, we back US credit

-Looking across global credit markets, Europe remains more exposed to higher energy prices than the US in our view, leaving us neutral on European credit in the near term.
+Looking across global credit markets, we believe Europe remains more exposed to higher energy prices than the US in our view, leaving us neutral on European credit in the near term.
 The longer the conflict persists, the greater the drag on European growth, increasing the likelihood that markets demand a higher risk premium should fundamentals deteriorate as we expect.
 This vulnerability is compounded by the ECB’s relatively narrow focus on inflation, which limits its flexibility to ease policy in the face of a combined growth and energy shock, particularly when compared with the Fed’s broader mandate.

 Adam Whiteley